 Example of what you will see when choosing your courses:

 The courses you are enrolled in will be displayed on your Schedule Grid in light gray.
 To add a class, type the Department Code, Course Number, Section Number, and Subsection Letter (if applicable) into the Course Selection box, then click on the button under the header “Add to Worksheet” “1st choice”.

 - Make sure you have back-up choices for classes and sections.
 Put them in the “Second Choices” section of your Registration Worksheet.

 - Be sure to enter required subsections (A, B, C, etc,.) on your worksheet and also have back-ups.

 - As you are selecting your courses, make sure to note final exam times to avoid conflicts.
 Final exam dates and times appear in online Course Listings.

 - Classes limit enrollment, so pay attention to how many seats are left in the class.
 If a section is full, you may choose a different one or you can elect to be added to the wait list when you actually register.
 A few classes do not allow you to waitlist (for example, Writing 1).

 - Scroll down beneath the worksheet and review the Schedule Grid to make sure you have no class conflicts and that no days are overloaded with classes.

-- Once your Registration Worksheet is complete, you are ready to contact your advisor, Maureen Wysocki, by emailing her at email@example.com.
-Your advisor will register you for your first choice courses once registration is open in mid-October.
+- Once your Registration Worksheet is complete, you are ready to contact your advisor, Sara Stratton, by emailing her at email@example.com.
+Your advisor will register you for your first choice courses once registration is open in mid-November.
 If there are any conflicts or issues she will email you.